-Historic Capilano Apricot Seedlings
+Historic Capilano Apricots

 The Capilano Apricots are three large fruit-producing trees growing to a height of twenty feet tall and wide.
 The trees produce white and pink flowers in early spring before leaves appear and freestone fruit with yellow skin and flesh ripening in August.
 The fruit is good for eating fresh, baking, preserving, or wine.